yjl9903/Optc/README.md

 ### Limitation

-Optc extracts type infomation with [regular expressions](https://github.com/yjl9903/Optc/blob/66fd572fc1e7fede1e341d44e7b39fdaf1a45dab/src/reflect/index.ts#L43-L75), so you **can not** do some type magic (union type, generic type and so on) on the types of paramters.
++ Optc extracts type infomation with [regular expressions](https://github.com/yjl9903/Optc/blob/66fd572fc1e7fede1e341d44e7b39fdaf1a45dab/src/reflect/index.ts#L43-L75), so you **can not** do some type magic (union type, generic type and so on) on the types of paramters.

++ Global code snippets can not have the type of global functions.
+Currently, it links to the local type declaration file.

 ## Inspiration